MSrotyr/Choord/README.md

 ## Getting Started

 Before you continue with the installation make sure you have: git Node and npm installed on your machine.
 You will also need to have android studio installed on your device to run the app on an emulator or physical device.
+Finally, the back-end server fetches data from a Mongo DB database, you will need to have Mongo DB installed on your local device if running everything locally.

 ## Installation